psychbruce/bruceR/README.md

 Once you load `bruceR` to the global environment with `library()`, it will also load 6 packages most commonly used:
 - `rio`: Data input/output for many file formats within one function (`import`/`export`).
 - `dplyr`: Data manipulation and preprocessing.
-- `stringr`: String operation and regular expression.
+- `stringr`: String operation with regular expressions.
 - `data.table`: Enhanced 'data.frame' with higher efficiency.
 - `psych`: Functions for psychological research.
 - `ggplot2`: Data visualization.